 Linux is an outcome of dedicated and passionate community fans.
 Thus it has a considerable volume of information and documentation that covers everything about Linux.
 Moreover, there are distro-specific tutorials, tips, tweaks, and forums from developers and enthusiasts to help you out if any problem is faced.

-In regards to Windows OS, Microsoft is the only vendor to provide documentation for the users, which sometimes you may feel lost to find the exact information.
-Like Linux, the Windows system also has a huge fanbase that provides tweaks, tutorials, and tips to solve or customize the system a bit.
+Regarding Windows OS, Microsoft is the only vendor to provide documentation for the users, and sometimes you may feel lost in finding the exact information.
+Like Linux, the Windows system also has a huge fanbase that provides tweaks, tutorials, and tips to solve or customize the system.